 According to Chegg CEO Dan Rosensweig, his company saw ‘a substantial increase in new subscribers’ when students were forced to study from home.
 At present, the number of Chegg subscribers has been estimated at 2.9 million students and in Q1 2020 the company’s total revenue grew by 35%, reaching $132 million.

-Here some impacts of the ‘Stay at Home’ situation:
+Here are some impacts of the ‘Stay at Home’ situation: